Guide to Work, Study, Travel and Living Abroad

 In the lush rolling hills of the Serengeti plateau in western Tanzania, the last vestiges of our own ancestors still live as they did before recorded history.

-Less than 1,000 Hadzabe are spread across the highland of the Great Rift Valley within view of the towering southern caldera of Ngorogoro Crater.
-Of this clan, no more than 300 still pursue lives as hunter/gatherers.
+Less than 1,000 Hadzabe are spread across the highland of the Great Rift Valley within view of the towering southern caldera of Ngorongoro Crater.
+At most, 300 of this clan still pursue lives as hunter/gatherers.
 They live apart from modern humanity.
 Visiting the clan is to enter a completely different reality.

 Hadazbe land and Ngorogoro crater rim.